abhaybd/sudosolve/DESIGN.md

 ### Full Algorithm
 1. Find candidate values for each of the board's unsolved squares.
-2. Determine the square with least candidate values.
+2. Determine the square with least number of candidate values.
 For each of the candidate values, fill said square with that value and recurse.
 3. Repeat steps 1 and 2 until board is solved.